nathantannar4/Safety-Beacon/README.md

 The CARETAKER can access:

 - Real-Time Location Access; in case they go missing
-- Designation of “safe-zones” defined by the caregiver, in which the caregiver will be alerted when the patient enters or leaves these zones (such as the patient leaving or entering their home
+- Designation of “safe-zones” defined by the caretaker, in which the caretaker will be alerted when the patient enters or leaves these zones (such as the patient leaving or entering their home
 - Push navigation instructions to patient
 - Location History Trace; to see where they went
 - Set a saved list of important locations; to add map makers like “home” or “grocery store”